legopitstop/Update_Checker/README.md

 - The generator page can be found [update-checker-generator.html](https://legopitstop.github.io/Update_Checker/update-checker-generator.html)

 ## Planned Features
+- [ ] Clicking download will bring you through an Premium URL ad, then to download link. (optional for premium)
 - [ ] Changelog supports:
     - Short emojis
     - Spoilar `||spolier content||`